• recipes

 First up is a real classic – spaghetti carbonara – made vegan.
 It’s not an easy thing to veganise as the traditional version relies on animal products (bacon, eggs, cheese) heavily, but I have come up with a vegan version and I am really happy with the outcome.
 It may ruffle a few feathers as I have noticed that certain omnivores are particularly hostile when you attempt to veganise dishes that are inherently (very) non vegan.
 They just don’t get it, do they?
 Many of us grew up on them and miss the taste of them, we just don’t want to inflict pain on a living being for the sake of our pleasure.
 Simples.

 I replaced bacon with meaty king oyster mushrooms, which used to only be available in Asian grocers but nowadays you can easily find them in big supermarkets (I bought them in my local Tesco).
 I marinated them in a heady concoction of sauces and spices for a few hours and then cooked them on a griddle pan until charred.
 If you cannot find them, use other mushrooms instead or make facon tofu or tempeh, almond, or coconut flakes – there are many many possibilities, so open your pantry and get creative!
-As for the pasta sauce, I made a simple, skillet-only and nut-free sauce using olive oil, quality soy milk and starchy pasta cooking water – yup, that’s right.
+As for the pasta sauce, I made a simple, skillet-only and nut-free sauce using olive oil, vegan single cream (you can get it made out of oats, soya or almond) and starchy pasta cooking water – yup, that’s right.
 Super easy.
 It’s flavoured with garlic and miso paste for a hint of umami and nutritional yeast for cheesiness.
 It’s been a big hit in our house and I hope you and your housemates will enjoy it just as much. x

 vegan carbonara mushrooms before after